jordyonetap/inst377-final/README.md

 2. Create a new repository
 3. Upload Content from inst377-final to GitHub repository
 4. Make a Vercel account and login
-5. Go to Projects -> Add New -> Projecta
+5. Go to Projects -> Add New -> Project
 6. Connect your GitHub account to Vercel
 7. Import the Git repository into your project
 8. Review all options, then press "Deploy"